aleneum/kogniserver/README.md

 ```

 This will create a common config.json at `/install/path/etc/crossbar.json.
-`-p, --protopath=` is an optional argument if protocol buffer files are already installed somewhere and should be linked under '/server_root/proto' into the server environment.
+`-p, --protopath=` is an optional argument and can be used if protocol buffer files are already installed.
+ If provided, the proto path will be linked under '/server_root/proto' into the server environment.

 ### Starting